fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5a.md

 #### 5.2: bloglist frontend, step2

 Make the login 'permanent' by using the local storage.
-Also implement a way to log out.
+Also, implement a way to log out.

 ![](../../images/5/6e.png)